blended-insights/carver/CONTRIBUTING.md

 ---

-Thank you for contributing to Carver CLI!
+Thank you for contributing to Carver!
 Your efforts help make this tool better for everyone.